 Multicast scopes are defined in [RFC4291].
-The [ $\underline{\text{I-D.ietf-6man-multicast-scopes}}$ ] extends the scope definition with the text:
+The [RFC7346] extends the scope definition with the text:

-"Interface-Local, Link-Local, and Realm-Local scope boundaries are automatically derived from physical connectivity or other, non-multicast related configuration.
+"Interface-Local, Link-Local, and Realm-Local scope boundaries are automatically derived from physical connectivity or other, nonmulticast related configuration.
 Global scope has no boundary.
 The boundaries of all other non-reserved scopes of Admin-Local or larger are administratively configured."

 The admin-local scope must therefore be administratively configured.
 This draft describes an automated policy for the MPL forwarding of multicast messages with admin-local scope within a border router.
+This wish is in line with the autonomous networking ideas presented in [I-D.irtf-nmrg-an-gap-analysis].